-This is a gripping and immersive tale of war, adventure, sacrifice, loss, Machiavellian politics, revenge, and tragedy.
+This is a gripping and immersive, multi-layered tale of war, adventure, sacrifice, loss, Machiavellian politics, revenge, and tragedy.

-It’s very difficult to review this book: if I were to go into much detail, it would require describing and spoiling a good deal of the plot.
+It’s actually very difficult to review this book: if I were to go into much detail, it would require describing and spoiling a good deal of the plot and some of the twists and surprises along the way.
 Needless to say, the work and imagination Anderson has poured into the novel is impressive.
-Over the course of the novel he slowly builds our understanding of the three cultures (two previously mentioned and also the Saedran) and the people within.
+Over the course of the novel he slowly builds our understanding of the three cultures (the two previously mentioned, and also the Saedran) and their people.
 It is a fascinating world, and one that can’t fail to offer endless possibilities for the future.

 What’s particularly interesting about this world and this novel, is Anderson’s ability to make the world feel familiar, even though it is so very different from our own.
 Universal issues, such as loss, religious zeal, love and vengeance are all major parts of Anderson’s story.
 The trials his characters endure help shape them and their trajectory through the story, each thread connecting at some point, just the right moment to send things in a new direction (particularly towards the end of the novel).
 Best of all, he’s managed to avoid pretty much every fantasy cliché, which makes for a highly original novel.

 Anderson has managed to get the balance between the various strands right, and doesn’t chop and change too frequently between them.
 Rather, he gives us just enough to keep us reading, to keep us engaged and involved with the story, and also enough to become attached to all his characters.
 As the story progresses, over the span of a couple of decades, you will find yourself immersed in the story, eager to find out what happens, but equally not wanting it to end (that this is “book one” means it won’t end – at least for a long while, anyway).